pyx/hymn/docs/api/list.rst

 .. note::

-  This is the new name of sharp macro :code:`*`.
-Starting from 0.12, macros in Hy are namespaced/qualified, using symbol :code:`*` as sharp macro is no longer a good idea since :code:`(require [hymn.macros [*]])` should mean importing *all* macros.
+  This is the new name of tag macro :code:`*`.
+Starting from 0.12, macros in Hy are namespaced/qualified, using symbol :code:`*` as tag macro is no longer a good idea since :code:`(require [hymn.macros [*]])` should mean importing *all* macros.